timhannifan/crypto-playground/README.md

 ## Bugs and Errors
-The code currently supports text files.
-Some issues were encountered during the construction of a stream cipher in CTR mode, which prevented extending this to larger files and other formats.
+The code is currently limited to very small text files until further work can be completed on a stream cipher for binary files and generating longer keys in a stream cipher.

 ## Requirements
 - Python 3.6